dfds/dojo/workshops/git-github-deep-dive/katas/1/kata/README.md

-DFDS MFA Training - Code Kata #1
+DFDS Git Training - Code Kata #1
 ======================================

-This training exercise is a **beginner-level** course on micro frontend architecture that serves as a starting point for developers looking to onboard the MFA efforts at DFDS.
+This training exercise is a **beginner-level** course on how to use Git for version control and serves as a starting point for developers looking to onboard Git at DFDS.

 ## Getting started